miso-belica/sumy/docs/index.md

 ## The story

 Sumy was created as my [diploma thesis](https://hdl.handle.net/11012/53529) and the need for articles length reduction in Czech/Slovak language.
-Although it's source code was always available publicly on Github I didn't expect to adopt it by so many people.
+Although its source code was always available publicly on Github I didn't expect to adopt it by so many people.
 Don't get me wrong.
 I am happy for it, but that's also why the lack of documentation and sometimes hardcoded features for Slovak/Czech languages may be found in the codebase.
 Because the thesis is written in the Slovak language I will try to write some practical parts here for people using it.

 Sumy is able to create **extractive summary**.
 That means that it tries to find the most significant sentences in the document(s) and compose it into the shortened text.
 There is another approach called **abstractive summary** but to create it one needs to understand the topic and create new shortened text from it.
 This is out of the scope of Sumy's current capabilities.